grafana/grafana/docs/sources/panels/transformations/types-options.md

 This transform can transform time series results that include labels or tags to a table structure where each label becomes it's own field.

-Given a query result of two time series
+Given a query result of two time series:

 * Series 1: labels Server=Server A, Datacenter=EU
 * Series 2: labels Server=Server B, Datacenter=EU